Impact and Influence

 Journal Publications

-Kui’s academic and scientific writing spans over a decade of research in global health, intersectional gender equity, decolonial thought, and health systems strengthening.
-These publications reflect her commitment to evidence-based change; advocacy for equity and social justice; and the advancement of African scholarship in global conversations.
+Kui’s academic and scientific writing spans over a decade of research in global health, gender equity, and health systems strengthening.
+These publications reflect her commitment to evidence-based change and the advancement of African scholarship in global conversations.

 Intersectionality is a useful tool to address health inequalities, by helping us understand and respond to the individual and group effects of converging systems of power….